amElliotCheung/Ho/README.md

 - named Ho
 - written in Go
 - inspired by Go and Pyret
-- with interpreter, compiler, virtual machine
+- based on interpreter and compiler

-ho has features:
+Ho has features:
 - inline testing